LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * Designed to be **safe practice time** for students with TF support
 * Programming Assignments
   * Graded assignments for which students are given multiple classes to complete **in class**.
+* Self-Assessments (CodeCamp only)
+  * These assessments are scheduled to provide feedback for the student about what concepts they understand and what they need to review.
+  * These are not graded, and will not prevent a student from passing the class.
+  * Use these to assess overall class understanding of concepts.

 # Tasks and Responsibilities
 Instructors and TFs are crucial to the success of the students.
 These tasks help ensure that everyone knows